Title/s: Instructor of Voice

 A member of the Grant Park Music Festival Chorus since 2008, Dr. Georg also serves as section leader in the Chicago Symphony Chorus and is a member of the chorus of Music of the Baroque.
 A recent graduate of Northwestern University’s DMA program, Dr. Georg has served on the faculty of Loyola University Chicago since 2012, having taught at Carthage College and the Merit School of Music before that.

-BA Music and Mathematics - Washington University in St. Louis
+M.M.
+Vocal Performance, Washington University in St. Louis

-MM Vocal Performance - Washington University in St. Louis
+B.A.
+Music and Mathematics, Washington University in St. Louis